wbste/wbste.github.io/docs/Shop/Taig Micro Mill.md

 ![http://www.cartertools.com/cncml14.jpg](_assets/taigsetup_image025.jpg)

 Adjusting the clamping shoe for the z-axis.
 The factor recommends that you squeeze it together with hand pressure then tighten the screws, without mounting the motor yet.
 This is usually fine from the factory so don't worry about it unless you need to.
-There used to be a screw from the front of the slide for adjustment but the factory found hand pressure was better for thsi adjustment.
+There used to be a screw from the front of the slide for adjustment but the factory found hand pressure was better for this adjustment.

 ![http://www.cartertools.com/cncml15.jpg](_assets/taigsetup_image026.jpg)